 The Museum welcomes youth groups from across the Lake Winnebago Region and beyond.
-Call today at 920.236.5776, or email firstname.lastname@example.org, to get the adventure started!
+To arrange a field trip, contact us today at 920.236.5799, or click here to get the adventure started!

 The Museum offers free admission to students visiting as part of a pre-scheduled group outing with the Oshkosh Area School District (grades K-12), including any private, charter, parochial or homeschools in Oshkosh.
 Students on field trips from outside the Oshkosh Area School District are $4 per child.
 Children receive free admission for group visits reserved in advance with the following clubs and organizations: Cub Scouts, Boy Scouts, Girl Scouts, Oshkosh Boys & Girls Club or Big Brothers Big Sisters of Fox Valley Region.